The Sun competition motorcycles…

 Screen shot from Andy Westlakes Offroad Giants Vol3 take a look great book...

-Bill Faulkner riding the Sun TJO1 fitted with the new swinging arm frame Sun gave him, and the Earles forks 1955...6...
+Bill Faulkner riding the Sun trials bike Oxfordshire registration number TJO1 fitted with the new swinging arm frame Sun gave him, and the Earles forks 1955...6...

 Fred Parkes retired in 1961 and the SUN name and company was taken over by Raleigh Industries and moved to Worksop...and soon faded into the distant past...

-So with not a chance in this world of finding one of these rare machines
+So I thought with not a chance in this world of finding one of these rare machines,

-( I think Bill Faulkner has two though) and not wanting the brand to die without at least a replica with the genuine engine to fit, I decided I needed another challenge before it is too late.
+( I think Bill Faulkner has one though) and not wanting the brand to die without at least a replica with the genuine Villiers 9e engine that was in a Sun Wasp to fit, I decided I needed another challenge before it is too late.
 So we are building a 1957 Sun Wasp competition Replica trials…

 The story continues with what I now have for the build and the construction of the replica frame...